 Landmarks of London

 The City of London has attracted millions of visitors from all over the globe for centuries and has inspired us all to visit this beautiful, charming city with its picturesque streets and historic landmarks.
-London is also one of the most influential cities in the world making an impact on wide range of fields like fashion, art, education, finance and so on.
+London is also one of the most influential cities in the world making an impact on a wide range of fields like fashion, art, education, finance and so on.
 Built on the banks of river Thames, London has its history dating back the Roman times and is a place where one can easily find traces of influence from different eras in various parts of the city.
-With so much to explore, London is always on top of must visit cities in almost every traveler’s list.
-So lets check out some of the must visit landmarks when in London:
+With so much to explore, London is always on top of must-visit cities in almost every traveler’s list.
+So let’s check out some of the must-visit landmarks when in London:

 1.Big Ben and Westminster Palace